Did You Know?

 Bike Walk Every Town is here to help you develop a campaign to improve biking and walking in your community.
 Here’s how you can get started:

-- Assess Your Community: Fill out the Policy Assessment Worksheet to assess the walking and biking friendliness of your community.
-Check out our regional Policy/Plan Tracker to help you get started on the worksheet.
+• Assess Your Community: Fill out the Policy Assessment Worksheet to assess the walking and biking friendliness of your community.
+Check out the Chicagoland Bicycle and Pedestrian Database to help you get started on the worksheet.

 For those interested, Active Trans will send you a Bike Walk logo (customized for your community) which you are welcome to use as part of your campaign.